Frequently Asked Questions

 No. The Build Dakota Scholarship will only be available during your attendance at the school that issued your award.

-Since personal situations and classes vary, we recommend you contact your technical institute for questions regarding your specific circumstance.
+Since personal situations and classes vary, we recommend you contact your technical college for questions regarding your specific circumstance.

 I understand I must keep a minimum GPA of 2.5, but can I regain eligibility if my GPA falls below 2.5?

-Technical institutes may offer one probationary or self-pay semester, but this is not guaranteed.
-Contact your technical institute staff regarding any questions on your continued eligibility.
+Technical colleges may offer one probationary or self-pay semester, but this is not guaranteed.
+Contact your technical college staff regarding any questions on your continued eligibility.

 If any of your tools, books, or other materials can be resold as new, you will not be required to repay those expenses.
 If they have been used, you will keep them and be required to repay any expenses paid on your behalf.